OpenMx/OpenMx/docs/source/OpenMxTutorial.rst

         mxData(DataDZ, type="raw"),
         mxFIMLObjective("expCovDZ", "expMeanDZ")),

 The two models are then combined in a 'super'model which includes them as arguments.
 Additional arguments are an ``mxAlgebra`` statement to add the objective funtions/likelihood of the two submodels.
 To evaluate them simultaneously, we use the ``mxAlgebraObjective`` with the previous algebra as its argument.
+The ``mxRun`` command is used to start optimization.

 .. code-block:: r